AI4EnergyJustice/Tutorials/README.md

 should identify a set of questions that they can use to monitor the accuracy of their models.

+Before getting started with the tutorials please create accounts with OpenAI and HuggingFace.
+You can then create API Keys for these accounts.

 ## Tutorials

 1. [Machine Learning Tutorial](./ml_tutorial.ipynb): This tutorial provides an introduction to machine learning using the Scikit-Learn library.
 It covers the basics of loading data, training a model, and evaluating its performance.